 What are the major symptoms of shingles?

-The viral infection called shingles is caused by the same virus that causes chickenpox, the varicella-zoster virus.
-The virus stays in your body and can remain inactive for years until it is reactivated.
+The viral infection called shingles is caused by the varicella-zoster virus.
+This is the same virus that causes chickenpox.
+This is the The virus stays in your body and can remain inactive for years until it is reactivated.
 People who have had chickenpox in the past are more likely to develop shingles.

-Symptoms of shingles can vary, but the most typical first signs of a shingles outbreak are an aching prickling or itching sensation on one side of the body or face, or a band of pain around the whole body.
+Symptoms of shingles can vary.
+The most typical first signs of a shingles outbreak are an aching prickling or itching sensation on one side of the body or face.
+Other signs include a band of pain around the whole body.

 This first stage of symptoms caused by shingles usually lasts between one and five days.
 It's characterized by flu-like symptoms such as headache, fever, chills, fatigue, and body aches.
 After one to five days, an itchy skin rash caused by the virus may appear on one side of the body or face.
 This rash will often be in the form of a strip or patch of blisters that can be painful.
 The rash usually follows a path along a nerve pathway from the spine to one side of the face or body.

-Once this painful rash appears, it can start to form painful blisters filled with fluid, which are characteristic of the later stages of a shingles infection.
+Once this painful rash appears, it can start to form painful blisters filled with fluid.
+These are characteristic of the later stages of a shingles infection.

-In some cases, shingles can also cause neuralgia, which is a sharp tingling or burning feeling that can cause persistent and severe pain for several days after the rash has gone away.
+In some cases, shingles can also cause neuralgia.
+This is a sharp tingling or burning feeling that can cause persistent and severe pain for several days after the rash has gone away.